martinlindhe/efyran/README.md

+# efyran

+The road to massive everquest botting.

+[efyran](https://en.wikipedia.org/wiki/European_route_E4) is a bot macro for Macroquest, written in Lua.

+It was created after playing with and modding the older [E3 macro](https://github.com/cream24/Macros) over a number of years.

+Some concepts are borrowed from E3, while others are new.
+No code has been reused from E3.

 ## How auto healing works

-Instead of all healers constantly monitoring everyone, the bots instead report when they need healing.
+Instead of all healers constantly monitoring everyone, the peers instead report when they need healing.

 All healers join the special zone healing channel, "server_shortname_healme".

 When a bot is < 100%, they report their name and current HP % to the healme channel, "Avicii 73".

-Bot waits 5 seconds before asking for another heal.

----

-Healers read the message and given some conditions, puts the message+timestamp on the heal queue.
+Healers read the message and given some conditions, puts the message on their internal heal queue.

-Conditions:
-x- if queue don't already contain this bot x if queue is less than 10 requests, always add it
-- if queue is >= 10 long, always add if listed as tank or important bot
-- if queue is >= 10 long, add with 50% chance ... if >= 20 long, beep and ignore.
+The heal queue is separate from the command queue and is always prioritized ahead of other actions.

 When picking from the queue:
 - tanks, then important bots is always picked ahead of the rest in queue